-Li et al. (2010) examined the effect of RFR exposure on sperm quality in a population-based case control study of 148 participants (76 with abnormal semen and 72 with normal semen) (90).
-Participants wore an EMDEX-LITE meter for 24 hours to measure the exposure to RFR.
+Li et al. (2010) examined the effect of RFR exposure on sperm quality in a population-based case-control study of 148 participants (76 with abnormal semen and 72 with normal semen) (91).
+Participants wore an EMDEX-LITE® meter for 24 hours to measure the exposure to RFR.
 The authors adjusted for demographic factors such as age, education, occupation, marital status, income, body mass index, smoker, alcohol consumption, steam bath use, living environment, and sexual activity.
-The authors reported a two-fold increased risk of abnormal sperm motility and morphology in the 90th percentile exposed versus low exposed groups.
-In addition, they reported an inverse relationship between RFR exposure and semen quality indicators (e.g., volume, pH, density, vitality, morphology, and motility).
+The authors reported a two-fold increased risk of abnormal sperm motility and morphology in the 90th percentile exposure and semen quality indicators (e.g., volume, pH, density, vitality, morphology and motility).

-Li et al. (2017) reported an increased risk of miscarriage in women exposed to stronger magnetic fields than those exposed to weaker fields monitored on a "typical" day (91).
+Li et al. (2017) reported an increased risk of miscarriage in women exposed to stronger magnetic fields than those exposed to weaker fields monitored on a "typical" day (92).
 This study has several merits including personal exposure assessment of RFR exposures and identifying typical days and warrants replication and further exploration.
 However, uncertainties remain in terms of covariates that could have been associated with miscarriages; for example, a "typical" day might also bring other unmeasured "typical" experiences or environmental exposures.
 Moreover, the magnetic field exposure occurred during a very narrow window of the pregnancy, which lends uncertainty to the representativeness of exposure.
-A recent study by Ingle et al. (2020) recruited 119 women who underwent in vitro fertilization, assessed their personal exposure to magnetic fields for up to three consecutive 24-hour periods separated by several weeks and examined Implantation, clinical pregnancy, live birth, and pregnancy loss in association with the exposures in a longitudinal repeated-measures design (92).
+A recent study by Ingle et al. (2020) recruited 119 women who underwent in vitro fertilization, assessed their exposure to magnetic fields for up to three consecutive 24-hour periods separated by several weeks.
+The study examined implantation, clinical pregnancy, live birth and pregnancy loss in association with the exposures in a longitudinal repeated-measures design (93).
 The authors found no statistically significant associations between magnetic field exposure metrics and fertility treatment or pregnancy outcomes.
 Both studies raise the need for further exploration of this question.

-Agarwal et al. (2009) showed that exposure of human semen outside the body to cell phone radiation from a phone in "talk mode" for an hour decreased sperm motility and viability but had no effect on DNA damage when compared to sham exposure (93).
-This kind of study tell us very little about how this same phone in talk mode would affect sperm inside the body when they are shielded by multiple tissue layers and subject to the body's thermoregulation processes.
-Another study by Agarwal et al. (2008) showed an inverse association between reported duration of daily phone talk time and sperm motility, viability, and normal morphology.
-However, RFR exposure was not assessed and the authors (as most studies examining this association) did not account for numerous variables that are known to affect sperm quality (94).
-For example, the Mayo Clinic lists several environmental agents or conditions that are associated with poor sperm quality, including some industrial chemicals, heavy metals, radiation or X-rays, overheating of the testicles such as from sitting for long periods, wearing tight clothes, or working with a laptop computer for long stretches of time (95).
-There are also many medical causes for poor sperm quality that include varicocele, infection, and ejaculation problems.
+Agarwal et al. (2009) showed that exposure of human semen outside the body to cell phone radiation from a phone in "talk mode" for an hour decreased sperm motility and viability but had no effect on DNA damage when compared to control exposure (94).
+This kind of study says very little about how the same phone in talk mode would affect sperm inside the body, which is shielded by multiple tissue layers and subject to the body's thermoregulation processes.
+Another study by Agarwal et al. (2008) showed an inverse association between the reported duration of daily phone talk time and sperm motility, viability and normal morphology.
+However, RFR exposure was not assessed and the authors (as most studies examining this association) did not account for numerous variables that are known to affect sperm quality (95).
+For example, the Mayo Clinic lists several environmental agents or conditions associated with poor sperm quality, including some industrial chemicals, heavy metals, radiation or X-rays, and overheating of the testicles such as from sitting for long periods, wearing tight clothes or working with a laptop computer for long periods (96).
+There are also many medical causes for poor sperm quality that include varicocele, infection and ejaculation problems.

-Most studies included in this section (and more summarized in Appendix Table 3) are crosssectional in nature relying on personal recall and reporting of proxy RFR exposures rather than actual measurement of RFR exposure.
+Most studies included in this section (and more summarized in Appendix Table 3) are crosssectional relying on personal recall and reporting of proxy RFR exposures rather than an actual measurement of RFR exposure.
 This limits any strong conclusions for RFR toxicity outcomes.
 More longitudinal studies and double-blind randomized studies with good exposure assessment are needed to make better determinations in these domains.
-Moreover, most studies involved adult subjects that may not be relevant to everybody in a school environment, especially if children are more susceptible than adults to RFR exposure health effects.
-A summary of studies reviewed in this section is available in Appendix Table 3.
+Moreover, most studies involved adult subjects.
+That may not be relevant to everybody in a school environment that includes children.
+A summary of the studies reviewed in this section is available in Appendix Table 3.